This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.

-We collect personal information direct from you when you enquire about our services, when we establish you as a Client, if you register with us for an event or to receive updates and information from us, or where we enter into a contract to receive services from you.
+We collect personal data direct from you when you enquire about our services, when we establish you as a client of the firm, if you register with us for an event or to receive updates and information from us, or where we enter into a contract to receive services from you.

 We collect further information from you during the period of our retainer or for the duration of your providing services to us.

-We collect information about our Clients, and about third parties, from our Clients and from parties acting on the other side in a matter or transaction, or from lawyers or other professional advisors acting on their behalf.
+We collect information about our clients, and about third parties, from our clients and from parties acting on the other side in a transaction, or from lawyers or other professional advisors acting on their behalf.

-Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.
+Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal data.

-Special categories of particularly sensitive personal information require higher levels of protection.
-We need to have further justification for collecting, storing and using the following types of personal information.
+Special categories of particularly sensitive personal data require higher levels of protection.
+We need to have further justification for collecting, storing and using the following types of personal data.

-Depending on the nature of our instructions, we may collect, store and use any of the following special categories of information about Clients and prospective Clients and/or about parties on the other side of the matter:
+Depending on the nature of our instructions, we may collect, store and use any of the following special categories of information:

 We process this type of information where it is necessary to establish, exercise or defend a legal claim.